margoliashlab/open-ephys-install-instructions/README.md

     mv rhd2000.bit rhd2000.bit.backup
     cp [path to intan source]/main.bit rhd2000.bit

-## Make sure the acquisition board is recognized

-I've encountered this problem on Ubuntu 16.04.
-The GUI wasn't able to find the board, even though I did all the previous steps.
-You also need to do:

-    sudo cp Resources/Scripts/40-open-ephys.rules /etc/udev/rules.d

 ## Appendix A: Some Reading for the Curious or Desperate

 The build instructions from the Open Ephys devs are linked at the top of this document.
 Further information I found helpful in creating this guide can be found at the following links.
 These may prove helpful if you run into trouble and can’t solve it immediately.